Billing and Payments

 Finally, don’t underestimate the value of meeting your clients where they are, and offering the level of service they’ve become accustomed to.
 With online payment options, you can give clients the modern payment experience they’ve come to expect from businesses of all types.
 These days, you may have some clients you never see in person at all.
 They can upload their tax and financial documents into a secure portal and sign documents electronically.
 Why not let them pay online, as well?

-To learn more about the technological innovations and client payment trends driving the shift to online payments, download our e-book, “Getting Paid: What CPAs Need to Know for 2018.”
+To learn more about the technological innovations and client payment trends driving the shift to online payments, download our e-book, “Getting Paid Today: What CPAs Need to Know.”